moonwell-fi/moonwell-contracts-v2/docs/governance/README.md

     wc -- Receive votes --> mg
 ```

-Once the voting period ends, external chain votes can be emitted by anyone to be
-counted on the Moonbeam Governance Contract.
-The Governor contract will validate
-it and update the vote counts accordingly.
+Multichain Governance relies on the Wormhole bridge to relay the proposal
+creation and vote collection messages to the external chains.

 ## Cross Chain Voting